 Number of employees who need retraining

 When employees complete their courses but don’t achieve the assessment scores or on-the-job performance objectives they should, it’s time for retraining.
 So, keep a training tracking database of who needs to repeat courses, and by when.

 While training requirements and performance results are all critical metrics, don’t forget that employees need to enjoy the learning experience, too.
 The more engaging and relevant employees find training to be, the more likely they are to invest time and effort in their courses.
 And, of course, the more likely they are to learn!

 You can measure employee perceptions of training by giving them a quick survey via your LMS.
 Ask them questions about the content, user experience, facilitators, and any other aspects of training that might need to be improved.

-Many training managers know how to track employee training, but you know how to do it well!
+Many training managers know how to track employee training progress, but you know how to do it well!
 And you don’t even need a separate employee training tracker to stay on top of your training.
 With the right LMS software, you can have your courses, LMS reports, surveys, and other tracking tools all in one place.